 The pride and image of a school is reflected in the way students dress.
 The image of Anamosa Middle School is that of well dressed young people.
+Students are expected to adhere to standards of cleanliness and dress that are compatible with the requirements of a good learning environment.
 Appropriate dress combines common sense and good taste in dress and grooming.
 Shoes must be worn at all times.
 You must be neat, clean, and properly attired.
 Unacceptable items include: